SPARTAN-501/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

 Write a tweet and see it posted on the same page!
 Username and profile pic will be generated automatically.
-The most recent tweets are shown at the top of the list.
+The most recent tweets are shown at the top of the list (with readable timestamps).
 The site is also responsive, with different layouts depending on the device you're using.

 ## Getting Started